 Faith Formation: Children, Youth, and Families

-We also offer Catechesis of the Good Shepherd for our pre-Kindergarten (3K and 4K) and Kindergarten students on Sundays at 10 am in the atrium (lower level).
+We also offer Catechesis of the Good Shepherd for our pre-Kindergarten (3K and 4K) and Kindergarten students.

 All children attending faith formation, must be registered in the program.

 We recognize and affirm that parents are the first and most important teachers of their children in the Catholic faith.
 We believe that religious faith formation occurs within the family and a worshiping community.
 The religious education classes are here to reinforce those teachings and to build-up and support the family faith journey.
 Our program uses the Diocese of Superior guidelines for religious education as the basis for learning our Catholic Faith.
 For our K through 8th grades students, we will use Sophia Institutes's Family of Faith program and our high school students will use the Ascension Press's Teen Programming.

 Children typically prepare for the sacraments of First Reconciliation and First Eucharist during their second year of faith formation; this is accomplished through a combination of parish-based and home-based learning.
 It is recommended that children preparing for sacraments have attended religious education classes for one full year prior to receiving the sacraments.

 It is through the Sacrament of Reconciliation that we become friends again and turn toward our loving, merciful God.
 A period of reflection and preparation is required for all students making their first Reconciliation.
 The sacrament is then celebrated in early December.

 Eucharist is the source and summit for living as a child of God.
 The parent and candidate retreat through several gatherings; First Eucharist celebrated in April.

 Way Cafe has to be postponed this year until we are able to safely serve family style meals.